Royal-Society-of-New-Zealand/NZ-ORCID-Hub/docs/app_registration.rst

 ORCID Hub API Appliction Registration
 =====================================

-In order to user ORCID Hub API you first need to register your application navigating to `Settings -> Hub API Registration`:
+In order to user ORCID Hub API you first need to register your application navigating to ``Settings → Hub API Registration``:

 .. image:: images/api_app_registration.png

 .. image:: images/app_registration_form.png

 When you register your appliction the Hub generates application credentials, a pair of keys: *CLIENT_ID* and *CLIENT_SECRET*: